EyeSeeTea/clickdown/readme.md

 Utilities to work with [clickup](https://clickup.com/).

+* `time.py` shows your tracked time
+* `tasks.py` shows your tasks

 They work by making queries to the clickup api.
-The requests are cached for some time (an hour by default), but you can delete the cache files at any point.
+The responses are cached for some time (an hour by default), but you can force a reload or delete the cache files at any point.

-To run them, you need a configuration file named `clickdown.cfg` that contains at least your clickup token and the id of your team (see section `Configuration file` below).
+To run you need a configuration file named `clickdown.cfg` that contains at least your clickup token and the id of your team (see section `Configuration file` below).

 ## time

-Shows information for the time tracked in tasks during the last month.
+Shows information for your time tracked in tasks during the last month.

 Run it with: